Vitamin deficiency in kids isn’t a good thing – especially because we all know how essential those are to help them grow properly.

 Kids not growing properly and bone pain

 Bone pain can also be caused by the lack of this vitamin deficiency in kids.
-A healthy immune system and proper growth is an indication that your body is getting as much vitamin D as it needs.
+A healthy immune system and proper growth are indications that your body is getting as much vitamin D as it needs.
 If you see a difference in your child’s growth, you might have to blame vitamin deficiency for that.

 Lack of appetite